repeale/fp-go/README.md

 Allow to transfrom a function that receives a certain amount of params in single functions that take one single param each.

-Variations `Curry2`, `Curry3` and `Curry4` stating the number of params will be curried individually.
+Variations `Curry2` to `Curry16` stating the number of params will be curried individually.

 ```go
 curryedSum := Curry2(func(a int, b int) int { return a + b })